Skip to navigation Skip to main content Skip to footer

 If you live in a bungalow, apartment or flat you should have at least 1 working smoke alarm fitted.
 This should be positioned in your hallway.

 If you live in a house you should have at least 2 working smoke alarms fitted.
-These should be positioned in your hallway and landing.
+These should be positioned in your hallway and on your landing.

 If you do have more than one smoke alarm fitted in your home then they should each be interlinked so that if one smoke alarm is activated, all the smoke alarms will sound.